quarto4novel/novel-pdf/README.md

 - [ ] **toc shortcode**
 - [x] **emptylines shortcode**: add vertical space by a number of lines
 - [ ] **foreignlanguage filter**
+- [x] Different **rendering mode** adapted to different stage of writing or
+    reviewing: printready, cropmarks, shademargins, cropview, closecrop and sandbox.
+They are detailed and documented in `_metadata.yml`.

 ## Example